westerndigitalcorporation/zonedstorage.io/docs/getting-started/linux.md

 provides the *lsscsi* utility.

-The [SCSI Generic Utilities](/docs/tools/sg3utils#lsscsi) document provides more information and usage examples of *lssci*.
+The [SCSI Generic Utilities](/docs/tools/sg3utils#lsscsi) document provides more information and usage examples of *lsscsi*.

 #### sg3_utils